Waling: Economy

-It is the local business center for the region with a number of food, construction materials, apparel and pharmaceutical retail and wholesale businesses.
+It is the local business center for the region with several food, construction material, apparel, and pharmaceutical retail and wholesale businesses.
 It elects its own chapter in the Federation of Nepalese Chamber of Commerce and Industry for the promotion of business and industry in the area.

-It receives a considerable amount of remittance sent by youths working mainly in India, Gulf countries and Malaysia.
-There is also a large number Indian and British army veterans living in the area whose remittance in the form of pensions and benefits has been a vital part of the economy since decades.
+It receives a considerable amount of remittance sent by youths working mainly in India, the Gulf countries, and Malaysia.
+There is also a large number of Indian and British army veterans living in the area whose remittance in the form of pensions and benefits has been a vital part of the economy for decades.
 Waling has a number of lodges and restaurants.